In honor of many upcoming trips to the cheery land of Disney, thought I’d post my favorites of this magical place.

 Blue Bayou – Inside of the Pirates of the Caribbean ride (not my favorite restaurant, but it was cool to experience – be ready for a long wait and make reservations ahead of time.
 Next to the famous Club 33) in New Orleans Square; has similar food to Cafe Orleans if you’re looking for a not as expensive option with the same cuisine.
 I always order the Monte Cristo and they have the best chicken gumbo soup

 Redd Rockett’s Pizza Port/Alien Pizza Planet– Cute themed with Toy Story for now, but not sure how long this will be called Pizza Planet.
 Love the pastas especially the Count Down Chicken Fusilli (like fettuccine alfredo), Terra Nova Vegetable Pasta (has a slight spicy kick to it) and Mars-inara with meatballs; please pass on the pizza (tastes like microwave frozen stuff)….you can thank me later (in Tomorrowland by Space Mountain)

 Tortilla Joes – Also in Downtown Disney and they have the best chicken flautas.
 Also loved their chicken street taco plate – the sauce has a little kick to it

-French Market Restaurant – Love the french dip sandwich!
+French Market Restaurant – Love the french dip or pulled pork sandwich!
 Super filing dinner choice located in New Orleans Square and conveniently located to the Mint Julep bar.
 Also the corn chowder is a favorite.